CUH Careers logo

 • Off the job training and learning interventions; depending upon the apprenticeship this may involve time away from the workplace with a training provider/college/university; it can also include development experiences in your role that contribute to the learning outcome of the occupational apprenticeship standard.
 This can include observing other work, shadowing, project work, reflections and time for portfolios, observation assessments with an external assessor who visits the workplace.
 This will contribute around 20% of the time of the apprenticeship.
 Some apprenticeships such as the Nursing Apprenticeship will have around 40% of the apprenticeship at university and in practice placements.

 • Functional Skills.
 These require different levels of attainment depending upon the apprenticeship level.
-The functional skills includes maths, English and for some programmes information communication technology (ICT).
-There are minimum requirements to access an apprenticeship as well as developing functional skills during the apprenticeship as required by the apprenticeship standard
+The functional skills includes maths and English.
+There are minimum requirements to access an apprenticeship as well as developing functional skills during the apprenticeship as required by the apprenticeship standard.

 • There is an End Point Assessment (EPA) that ensures an apprentice can do the job they have been training for.
 The EPA is separate to any qualifications or assessment that the apprentice may undertake during the programme.